-While most patients are asymptomatic, It is one of the commonest cause of post menopausal bleeding, accounting for approximately 75% of cases 1).
+While most patients are asymptomatic, endometrial atrophy is one of the commonest cause of postmenopausal bleeding, accounting for approximately 60-75% of cases 1.

 - prolonged oral contraception

-May again demonstrate a decrease in endometrial thickness similar to that observed with ultrasound.
+Similar to ultrasound, there is a decrease in endometrial thickness.
 The junctional zone may no longer be evident.

 - 1. Nalaboff KM, Pellerito JS, Ben-levi E. Imaging the endometrium: disease and normal variants.
 Radiographics.
 21 (6): 1409-24.
 Radiographics (full text) - Pubmed citation